-À study of the American correctional system, including: its historical development; correctional ideologies; state and federal custodial and community-based programs; the impact of confinement; inmate rights; and, the impact of the correctional profession on correctional personnel.
-FALL
+Students study the American correctional system, including its historical development; correctional ideologies; state and federal custodial and community-based programs; the impact of confinement; inmate rights; and, the impact of the correctional profession on correctional personnel.
+FALL 2009, 2010

-CJ 138 UNDERSTANDI

-UNDERSTANDING TERRORISM (3.00 Lecture Hrs./Wk.)
+CJ 138 UNDERSTANDING TERRORISM (3.00 Lecture Hrs./Wk.)

 Students examine major international and domestic terrorist groups from an historical and modern day perspective to acquire fundamental knowledge concerning each group's ideology, motivational factors, targets and operations and the response of the criminal justice community.
-WINTER
+WINTER 2011

-CRISIS INTERVENTION (3.00 Lecture Hrs./Wk.)
+CJ 203 CRISIS INTERVENTION (3.00 Lecture Hrs./Wk.)

-An overview of crisis intervention techniques for criminal justice personnel focusing on an understanding of the immediate needs of a person in crisis and on crisis intervention techniques in various situations, including: domestic violence, suicide, and sexual assault; and, on the impact of intervention on the criminal justice intervenor.
-SPRING 2009 - 2010
+Students identify crisis intervention techniques for criminal justice personnel focusing on an understanding of the immediate needs of a person in crisis and on crisis intervention techniques in various situations, including domestic violence, suicide, sexual assault; and on the impact of intervention on the criminal justice intervenor.
+FALL 2009, 2010